-Clinicians often worry about how to document sensitive issues like substance abuse, trauma, and some psychiatric diagnoses.
+Health professionals often worry about how to document sensitive issues, including substance abuse, trauma, and a variety of psychiatric diagnoses.
 Inviting patients to read these notes presents new challenges.
-We offer some considerations when writing open therapy notes.
+Here are some things to consider when writing open therapy notes.

-The Invitation is Important.
+The invitation is important.
 Whether patients choose to engage with the notes or not, the simple act of inviting them to read their notes helps establish a safe environment for discussion.
 And patients who do read the notes are often relieved to see what their therapist is writing.
-This type of transparency can lead to more mutual trust, thereby enhancing the therapeutic relationship.
+This type of transparency can lead to more mutual trust and enhance the therapeutic relationship.

 Promote transparency.
 It’s natural to want to curb or avoid some challenging conversations with patients, but as part of an overarching strategy, transparency may encourage more open and active communication.
-Unless you believe a conversation might harm your patient, a good rule of thumb is to write about things you discussed (and conversely, to discuss content you will write about) with your patients.
+Unless you believe a conversation might harm your patient, a good rule of thumb is to write about things you discussed and, conversely, to discuss with your patients content you will write about.

-Avoid or Define Medical Jargon, and spell out acronyms and abbreviations.
-We’ve learned that patients don’t expect clinicians to change the way they write notes.
-Still, small changes can help make the note a more useful tool for patients between sessions.
+Avoid or define medical jargon.
+Spell out acronyms and abbreviations.
+We’ve learned that patients don’t expect health professionals to change the way they write notes.
+Still, small changes can help make the note more useful for patients between sessions.

-Engage Patients in the Documentation.
+Engage patients in the documentation.
 Let your patients know that it’s okay to ask, “How are you going to document this?”
 This doesn’t mean that the patient decides what can or cannot be written.
-It may be helpful to communicate that while the patient has a right to access to the record, the clinician must still satisfy professional requirements and standards.
+It may be helpful to communicate that while the patient has a right to access to the record, the health professional must still satisfy professional requirements and standards.

-Develop Options if the Patient’s Access to Notes Could Carry More Risk than Benefit.
+Develop options if a patient’s access to notes may carry more risk than benefit.
 You may decide with the patient to keep the notes closed, or to monitor or sequester certain notes.
 You may discuss embargoing a note until a future date, or you might suggest reading the note together.
 Therapists may want to revisit these options at any point during treatment.

-Protect Against Abuse.
-Clinicians worry about patient safety issues, and this includes whether opening notes up for some patients may run the risk of being more harmful than helpful.
-Clinicians should work closely with their patients to ensure safety.
+Protect against abuse.
+Health care professionals worry about patient safety issues, and this includes whether opening notes for some patients may run the risk of being more harmful than helpful.
+You should work closely with your patients to ensure safety.
 Patients who are victims of domestic violence, or are at risk for abuse, are especially vulnerable and warrant special consideration.
 For these patients, the same precautions are true for all other aspects of the medical record and should be applied to therapy notes, including sequestering or monitoring notes.

-Create a Plan.
-We suggest having a discussion and making a plan with your patients for what they should do if they become worried or upset by reading their notes, or if they disagree with something in the notes.
-Setting realistic expectations is highly important, just as it would be with any other aspect of a clinical relationship.
+Create a plan.
+We suggest having a discussion with your patients, and together, coming up with a plan for what they should do if they become worried or upset by reading their notes, or if they disagree with something in the notes.
+Setting realistic expectations is highly important, just as it would be with any other aspect of a patient-health professional relationship.

 Examples for Writing Mental Health Notes in Challenging Situations

-We offer examples of how to write mental health notes that are clinically meaningful and educational for you, your patient, and your patient’s care team.
-Written by a psychiatrist at BIDMC, the examples are based on real-life scenarios encountered by clinicians.
+Here are some examples of how to write mental health notes that are clinically meaningful and educational for you, your patient, and your patient’s care team.
+Written by a psychiatrist at BIDMC, these examples are based on scenarios encountered by health care professionals.

 The delusional patient